yorevs/homesetup/README.md

 ##### Darwin only

 - **brew** v2.0+ : To install the required tools.
+- **xcode-select** v2373+: To install command line tools.

 #### Recommended software

-HomeSetup relies on a series of tools.
-To use most of the features of HomeSetup, the following packages are required:
+HomeSetup depends on a series of tools.
+To use some of the features of HomeSetup, the following packages are required:

 - **bats** v0.4+ : To run the automated tests.
 - **perl** v5.0+ : To enable perl based functions.
-- **pcregrep** v8.43+ : To enable networking functions.
 - **dig** v9.10+ : To enable networking functions.
 - **tree** v1.8+ : To enable directory visualization functions.
+- **ifconfig** v8.43+ : To enable networking functions.

 #### Optional software

-There are some tools that are also good to have  if you are a developer.
-HomeSetup provides some features to help using those tools:
+There are some tools that are also good to have if you are a developer, HomeSetup provides features to improve using the following tools:

 - **docker** 19.03+ : To enable docker functions.
 - **gradle** 4+ : To enable gradle functions.